As a small-business owner, offering retirement benefits to your employees might be at the bottom of your miles-long, to-do list.

-Aside from the law, Parks said that offering retirement benefits is just good business.
+Aside from the law, Parks said offering retirement benefits is just good business.

-"Look at if from a life cycle perspective," he said.
+"Look at it from a life-cycle perspective," he said.
 "After health care, the most requested benefit employees look for is retirement.
 You'll be able to retain your best employees when they go looking for other work.
-You may not be paying top dollar but, hey, you've got a nice benefits package.
-It's great culture."
+You may not be paying top dollar, but, hey, you've got a nice benefits package.
+It's a great culture."

 John Noll, an Afghanistan veteran who runs Swatara Coffee Company in Jonestown, Pennsylvania, says offering his workers a pension is just the right thing to do.

 "I wanted to provide this benefit as a way to inspire our team members to action, as well as demonstrate our appreciation of their work," Noll said.
 "I've created an organizational culture that values and respects the employees.
 Adding a 401(k) benefit is right in line with this, and I imagine our team members see this as consistent with my messaging and our culture."